Salish Wool Dog: Cultural significance of textiles to Coast Salish peoples

 Beyond their practical uses, woolen blankets, such as those that were made from fur of the Coast Salish Dog while it was alive, are of significant social, cultural, economic, and spiritual significance to the Salish peoples.
 Traditionally, women were in charge of making the blankets.
 Young girls were trained by their grandmothers as early as ten years of age, with more intense training at puberty.
 Weaving blankets required serious commitment and could take long periods of time to complete.
 Additionally, they were often associated with spiritual tasks or rituals such as abstinence.
 According to the Salish origin story, women were taught how to weave by the dogs themselves.
 The blankets represented an individual's wealth and were often given away to members of the community or even other villages to show prosperity, such as during the potlatch ceremony and public gathering, and were also used as a currency for which other goods could be purchased or bartered.

-Traditionally, but as well as contemporaneously, certain kinds of ceremonial blankets can identify the wearer as being a civic and religious leader in the community.
+Traditionally and contemporaneously, certain kinds of ceremonial blankets can identify the wearer as being a civic and religious leader in the community.
 Honored individuals can be adorned with a blanket to distinguish them, or they would sit or stand upon their blankets so as to raise them in accordance of their honored status.